The complete guide to Prague’s 10 districts + What to see in each

 Vysocany is an old industrial area, where you can still find the remains of factories (some still working) with some cool art places like Pragovka (art gallery, exhibitions, cafe place, club and summer concerts).

 Klanovice and Pocernice are pretty suburbs set in the quiet woodland areas with natural parks, walks and lakes.
-Klanovice were actually built purposefully as a upmarket suburb in late 19 century with detached houses built into existing forest for extra privacy and to get closer to the nature.
+Klanovice were actually built purposefully as an upmarket suburb in late 19 century with detached houses built into existing forest for extra privacy and to get closer to the nature.

 Prague 10 – including Strasnice, Vrsovice, Malesice, Zabehlice, Kolovraty